 How to Get Started in Machine Learning

-- Learn machine learning
+Learn machine learning algorithms

-Machine Learning FAQ's
+Machine Learning FAQs

 What is machine learning?